micronDLA/SDK/README.md

 ```
 ================================================================
-ie_compile: Parse the model and compile into microndla instructions
+ie_compile: Parse the model and compile into DLA instructions
 Input model read is net_conv.onnx
-microndla binary write to net_conv.bin
+DLA binary write to net_conv.bin
 -----------------------------------------------------------
-type conv id=0 in=(H16,W16,P256) out=(H14,W14,P256) k=3x3 stride=1x1 dilation=1x1 pad=(0,0,0,0) 0->1
-LIST:
-inSz_max: 0, numin 1, numout: 1
- type conv id=0 in=(H16,W16,P256) out=(H14,W14,P256) k=3x3 stride=1x1 dilation=1x1 pad=(0,0,0,0) 0->1
+type conv name=3 id=0 in=(Z1,H16,W16,P256) out=(Z1,H14,W14,P256) k=(Z1,H3,W3) stride=(Z1,H1,W1) dilation=(Z1,H1,W1) pad=(Z0,Ze0,T0,B0,R0,L0) opad=(Z0,H0,W0) 0->1
 End of ie_compile.
-It took 0.0167 [s]
+It took 0.0151 [s]
 ================================================================
 ================================================================
-ie_init: Init inference engine Hardware
+ie_init: Initialize Micron DLA system
-microndla binary to be read is ./net_conv.bin
+DLA binary to be read is ./net_conv.bin
 -----------------------------------------------------------
-Found 0x510 Device 0510
+Using FPGA 0x511 Device 0511
 Finished setting up the FPGAs
 End of ie_init.
-It took 0.0355 [s]
+It took 0.0436 [s]
 ================================================================
 iter 0
 ================================================================
-ie_putinput_internal: send input to inference engine
+ie_putinput_internal: send input to Micron DLA
-Input size given is 65536 elements
 -----------------------------------------------------------
 Total batchsize given is 1
 Max number of FPGAs is 1, number of FPGAs used is 1
-Max number of clusters is 1
+Max number of clusters is 2, number of clusters used is 1
 Number of clusters used per image is 1
 -----------------------------------------------------------
-Rearrange input and convert float to int took 2.1289 [ms]
+Rearrange input and convert float to int took 1.0500 ms
 -----------------------------------------------------------
-Move input to main memory took 0.0930 [ms]
+Move input to main memory took 0.0880 ms
 -----------------------------------------------------------
-hardware start
+Micron DLA hardware start
 Start card 0 cluster 0
 Reset card 0 cluster 0
-data moved from main memory to inference engine: 8716288 [B]
+data moved from main memory to DLA: 8716288 [B]
-data moved from inference engine to main memory: 100352 [B]
+data moved from DLA to main memory: 100352 [B]
-inference engine hardware execution took 2.2600 [ms]
+Micron DLA execution took 0.7160 ms
 -----------------------------------------------------------
-Get results back from main memory took 0.0500 [ms]
+Get results back from main memory took 0.0610 ms
 -----------------------------------------------------------
-Ops: 231211008 [ops]
+Ops: 231211008 (0.23 G)
-Time[ms] Expected: 1.8063 Measured: 1.9949
-Bandwidth[GB/s] Expected: 4.546 Measured: 4.116
-Eff Measured: 0.905
+Expected Time: 0.4516 ms
+Expected Bandwidth: 0.207 GB/s
+Measured Time: 0.5519 ms
+Measured Bandwidth: 0.169 GB/s
+Efficiency: 0.818
-Time to arrange output is 2.6211 [ms]
+Time to arrange output is 9.1190 ms
 ```

 The print does not need to be identical.
 We are going to explain the main parts.
 First, it will list all the layers that it is going to compile from the `net_conv.onnx` and produce a `net_conv.bin`.

-Then `Init` will find an FPGA system, AC510 in our case.
+Then `Init` will find an FPGA system, AC511 in our case.
 It will also show how much time it took to send the weights and instructions to the external memory in the `Init` function.

 Then `Run` will rearrange in the input tensor and load it into the external memory.
 It will print the time it took and other properties of the run, such as number of FPGAs and clusters used.